apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 ## Config Annotations

-Since osgi-mock 3.4.0, it is possible to use the provided `@UpdateConfig` and `@ConfigType` annotations to directly construct component property type ("Config") annotations for use as first-class values in unit tests.
+Since osgi-mock 3.4.0, it is possible to use the provided `@SetConfig` and `@ConfigType` annotations to directly construct component property type ("Config") annotations for use as first-class values in unit tests.

-### `@UpdateConfig`
+### `@SetConfig`

-`@UpdateConfig` is used to declare a ConfigurationAdmin configuration update prior to execution of a test using a `@Component`-style property declaration.
+`@SetConfig` is used to declare a ConfigurationAdmin configuration update prior to execution of a test using a `@Component`-style property declaration.

 Either the `pid` or `component` Class attribute must be specified for it to have any effect.
 If both are specified, the `pid` attribute takes precedence.

-Multiple `@UpdateConfig` annotations may be specified on the test class and the test method.
+Multiple `@SetConfig` annotations may be specified on the test class and the test method.
 They will be applied in the order they are declared, **starting with the class annotations, then the method annotations**.

 ### `@ConfigType`

 `@ConfigType` is used to map a service component's `Config` annotation type to an optional `@Component`-style property declaration, or to a pid to get a configuration from `ConfigurationAdmin` when the type is injected as a test parameter or collected by a `ConfigCollector`.

+### `@AutoConfig`

+`@AutoConfig(MyService.class)` is used to automatically convert a runtime-retained component property type annotation in scope to a property map and merge it into a ConfigurationAdmin update for the designated component class, so that a matching `context.registerInjectActivateService(MyService.class)` call within the test body will reflect the values of the statically-typed config annotation, without having to explicitly pass them as a `Map<String, Object>` in the method arguments.

+An `@AutoConfig` annotation may be specified on the test class or the test method.
+If both are specified, the method annotation takes precedence.

-All `@UpdateConfig` annotations in scope will be applied before a matching `@ConfigType` annotation is constructed.
+All `@SetConfig` annotations in scope will be applied before `@AutoConfig`, if present, and `@ConfigType` annotations will be constructed after that.

 Multiple `@ConfigType` annotations may be specified on the test class and the test method.
 They will be injected into matching parameters in the order they are declared, **starting with the method annotations, then the class annotations**.